hatkiet/Project_3-Obesity-Analysis-and-Its-impacts/README.md

 F. By overall population per state

 <img width="1774" alt="q036_2022_overall" src="https://github.com/hatkiet/Project_3_RedTeam/assets/154276115/6caf7e4c-7314-4c6e-b83a-c627f428cfa3">

+# Initial Thoughts and Concluding Remarks
+We initially suspected that greater rates of obesity would be found in the lower bands of income earners, speculating that access to high-quality, nutritious foods may be more economically out of reach for low-income earners.
+After graphing, that hypothesis was debunked, as state rates of obesity were not significantly higher in any one income stratification over others.

+When we projected “Total” (data divorced from all stratifications) obesity values for each state on a US map, we saw that Louisiana and West Virginia reported the highest obesity rates.
+This data was not mirrored when we looked at the same state obesity rates, but specifically in regards to income.
+Put another way, Louisiana and West Virginia were not the same top two states for obesity rates when we looked at the lower stratifications of income.
+Only Louisiana appears as the state with the highest obesity rates when observing the $25,000-$34,999 income range, seconded by Kentucky (not West Virginia).
+West Virginia does appear as a state with the highest obesity rate in the $50,000-$74,999 range, as well as the “Data not reported” income range, but is not seconded by Louisiana for either of these ranges.

+Due to the highly stratified nature of the dataset, it is difficult to draw any referential conclusions by attempting to make correlations between the stratifications.
+More time and more research with additional datasets would need to be conducted to better determine what specific demographics might shape obesity trends in the United States.

 # A paragraph summarizing efforts for ethical considerations made in the project